 Tickets will be sold in "pods" to maintain physical distancing between unrelated groups.
 Other extensive health and safety procedures, which include gameday requirements for fans and stadium employees, can be found at Colts.com/gameday.

 The attendance number for this game was determined following discussions with the Marion County (Ind.)
 Public Health Department and were set to meet local, NFL, and CDC guidelines to help limit the spread of COVID-19.

-The Colts hosted up to 2,500 fans at its first game against Minnesota and up to 7,500 fans at last Sunday's game against the New York Jets.
+The Colts hosted up to 2,500 fans at its first game against Minnesota, up to 7,500 fans against the New York Jets and up to 12,500 earlier today against Cincinnati.
 Colts staff will continue to meet with local health officials to discuss capacity for future games this season.